ballerina-platform/persist-tools/docs/spec/spec.md

 Behaviour of the `push` command,
 - User should invoke the command within a bal project
+- User should add the relevant configuration to the Ballerina.toml file.
 - The user should have initiated the persistence layer with the latest set of definition files
 - All model definition files should contain the `persist` module import (`import ballerina/persist as _;`)
 - The Model definition file should contain at least one entity